General Terms and Conditions

 5.2.
 Platform Use Restrictions.
 When using the Platform, you agree NOT to: (i) use it for any unlawful purpose; (ii) violate any applicable laws or regulations; (iii) impersonate any person or entity; (iv) submit false or misleading information; (v) attempt to reverse engineer the Platform; (vi) interfere with Platform security features; (vii) use automated means to access the Platform; (viii) conduct competitive analysis or monitoring; (ix) overload Platform infrastructure; or (x) attempt unauthorized access.

 5.3.
 Account Security Obligations.
 You are responsible for: (i) maintaining strong password security; (ii) keeping access credentials confidential; (iii) logging out of active sessions; (iv) using secure internet connections; (v) installing security updates; (vi) reporting suspicious activity; and (vii) maintaining device security.
+These obligations are required if you are accessing the Platform directly, through your Financial Institution's platform, or through a Provider's platform.

 5.4.
 Platform Access.
 You acknowledge that: (i) access may be monitored for security; (ii) suspicious activity may trigger restrictions; (iii) maintenance may affect availability; (iv) we may suspend access if we suspect violations; and (v) partners may restrict access based on their terms.